libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 This is just accelerating TIFF load.
 Perhaps TIFF save will get the same treatment in the next version.

-## bash completions

-This won't appeal to many people, but libvips now ships with a simple bash completion script in `libvips-x.y.z/completions`, have a look at the README in there for install notes.
-It knows how to complete operator names, filenames, and required arguments, including enum values.

-It's useful now, and we hope to improve it in the next version, perhaps by expanding optional arguments, for example.

-# Image format improvements

-There have been quite a few improvements to file format support.

 ## **GIF**